ShakaboomK/LinkedIn_Alumni_Scrapper/readme.md

 - JUnit 5 & Mockito for testing
 - Reactor (Spring WebFlux) for reactive API clients (PhantomBuster)
 - Maven for build and dependency management
+- ngrok for local webhook url connection (required for PhantomBuster API)

 ---